SuperVK/sparse-image-repr-bep/bep.typ

 And thus we can see that the parametrization is still surjective with $s_3 = 0$.
 We can therefore remove this in the parameter space $V equiv RR^5$.
 We can still map this using $psi$, however, this will no longer map to $Aff^+$, but a subset of that where there exists no shearing.
 This subset is not a group.

-#proposition[
+#corollary[

  Define $T subset GL^+(RR^2)$. $T := {A in GL^+(RR^2) | (A e_1)^T A e_2 = 0}$.
 Then T is not a group.
 ]

-_Proof:_
+// _Proof:_

-Take $R$ and $S$, which are each clearly in this subset that contains no shearing.
+// Take $R$ and $S$, which are each clearly in this subset that contains no shearing.
 However, as we showed before, $S R$ does contain shearing.
-Thus, not in this subset; therefore, the subset is not a group.
+// Thus, not in this subset; therefore, the subset is not a group.

-$qed$
+// $qed$

 // This results in the positive semi-definite scaling matrix $S$ being applied before the orthogonal rotational matrix $R$.